tdv/redis-cpp/README.md

 ```

 # Conclusion
 Take a look above one more time.
 I hope there's you could find something useful for your own projects with Redis.
 I'd thought to add one more level to wrap all Redis commands and refused this idea.
-There're a lot of an useless work with a small outcome, because, in many cases we need to run only a handful of commands.
-Maybe it'll be a good idea in the future, and not now.
+A lot of the useless work with a small outcome, because, in many cases we need to run only a handful of commands.
+Maybe it'll be a good idea in the future.
 Now you can use redis-cpp like lightweight library to execute Redis commands and get results  with minimal effort.

 **Enjoy your own projects with Redis!**